How to Use Anki for Long-Term Retention of Course Material

 Set a Daily Review Routine

-Decide on a specific daily time for Anki — morning before class, lunch, or before bed — and protect it.
+Decide on a specific daily time for Anki and protect it.
 Consistency is the entire game.
-Missing days causes cards to pile up exponentially and disrupts the algorithm’s scheduling logic.
-If you do miss days, do not try to catch up by reviewing everything at once.
-Temporarily reduce new cards per day to zero, work through your overdue cards gradually over several days, then resume your normal pace once the backlog is cleared.
-A useful companion to this is a homework routine that sticks, which helps you anchor Anki review into your existing daily structure.
+Missing days causes cards to pile up exponentially.
+If you miss days, temporarily reduce new cards per day to zero, work through overdue cards gradually, then resume your normal pace.
+A homework routine that sticks helps anchor Anki into your existing daily structure.

 6